armbrustsamuel/armbrustsamuel.github.io/_publications/2022-06-17-paper-title-number-8.md

 ---
-title: "DEEPCADD: A Deep Neural Network for Automatic Detection of Coronary Artery Disease"
+title: "DEEPCADD: A Deep Learning Architecture for Automatic Detection of Coronary Artery Disease"
 collection: publications
 permalink: /publication/2022-06-17-paper-title-number-8
 excerpt: 'This study presents an Deep Learning architecture to automatically determine the presence of narrowing in the right coronary artery (RCA).'